 Once named by Phoenix New Times music editor as "the most radio ready, local act going right now", the Phoenix native, who has been known to fearlessly dive into topics such as spiritual abuse, the sex trade industry, or schizophrenic delusions, is now taking a turn to more personal matters such as love and the conflict it can bring.
 This album is a collection of songs in search of the wisdom that can only come from our darkest moments of distress.

 No stranger to adventure and risk, Ree recently returned to the U.S. after living, teaching, and performing in Shunde, China with her husband, for 16 months.
 China welcomed her with open arms, inviting her to perform in many larger venues and festivals in southern China.
 While living overseas, Ree won 3rd Place in The Voice of Shunde singing competition, as the only foreigner, and got to travel to the beautiful island of Sanya, often referred to as "China's Hawaii".
-The slow pace of life and low cost of living in Shunde provided incredible opportunities for travel escapades around SE Asia as well as giving Ree more time for writing songs, and pursuing a career in music.
+The slow pace of life and low cost of living in Shunde provided incredible opportunities for travel escapades around SE Asia as well as giving Ree more time for writing and recording.

-Ree currently spends most of her time now in Nashville, TN, where she resides with her husband and 2 fur babies.
-Music City is the next great adventure for Ree, as she works to live life to the fullest in pursuit of her dreams, while inspiring as many as she can along the way.
+These days, you can find Ree in Nashville, TN, where she resides with her husband and 2 fur babies.
+Music City is the next great adventure for this artist and vocal coach, as she works to live life to the fullest in pursuit of her dreams, while inspiring as many as she can along the way.